buhrmi/buhrmi/README.md

 Here at the Shitcoin Society we're building the ultimate [tokenization platform](https://www.shitcoinsociety.com) and offer free development and consultation packages for promising projects and startups that are interested in utilizing our platform and integrating with it.

-Do you have an interesting idea for a project that can benefit from tokenization?
+Do you have an interesting project idea that can benefit from tokenization?
 Let's team up!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com